adamsumm/Kismet/README.md

 A detailed description of the language can be found here:  https://docs.google.com/document/d/1mhbraeSE9MJOnuzJgVaQk6MYo_G9AP3MD-3GYY9pQKM/edit?usp=sharing

-The best way to explore Kismet right now is to look at kismet/kismet.ebnv and to run KismetTestNotebook.ipynb
+The best way to explore Kismet right now is to look at kismet/kismet.ebnv and to run kismet/Kismet Sequence Playground-Current.ipynb